diogro/expressionVariance-manuscript/main.md

 Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured as the residual standard deviation after fixed effect correction and outlier removal.
 The full annotated pipeline is available at [the github repository ayroles-lab/ExpressionVariance](https://github.com/ayroles-lab/ExpressionVariance).

-## Gene expression variance across-tissue correlation
+## Gene expression variance across-study correlation

 We assessed the similarity in gene expression variance across studies by using a between-study Spearman correlation matrix of the measured SDs.
 Only genes present in all studies were used to calculate the Spearman correlation matrix, ~4200 genes in total.